February 15, 2017

 This event marks the official launch of the Women’s Art Library (WAL) App.
 The launch provides an occasion for women artists, academics, students and all other members of the interested public to engage with materials from the archive, learn more about the Women’s Art Library and also try on the Wal App with devices provided by the Library.

-The WAL App is part of a project called How to Make an Archive Travel? led by Ana-Maria Herman (Research Associate at the Women’s Art Library and Visiting Research Fellow at the Centre for Invention and Social Process).… Continue reading
+The WAL App is part of a project called How to Make an Archive Travel? led by Ana-Maria Herman (Research Associate at the Women’s Art Library and Visiting Research Fellow at the Centre for Invention and Social Process).
+For more information about the project visit www.howtomakeanarchivetravel.wordpress.com or follow updates on Twitter @archivetravels.… Continue reading

 July 20, 2015